isupeene/AlarmClock/README.md

 A simple Alarm Clock mod for Civ VI.

 #### Capabilities
+* A new button is added in the top-right panel next to the Civilopedia.
+This button opens the Alarm Clock dialog.
 * Set an alarm for Δt turns in the future with a custom message.
 On turn t + Δt, you will receive a notification containing your message.
 * A single alarm can be set per future turn.
 * You can view and delete upcoming alarms in the grid view, which appears in the dialog after you've added an alarm.